“I used to think being busy made me a better person. Then I realised it was only making me worse.”

 So how is this work different?

 Normal psychology is about applying tools, approaches and methodologies to help us feel OK.
 Often things which meet our basic needs: to belong, to feel valued and to feel in control.
 This “normal” psychological work is focused on what we’re thinking and feeling, and why we’re thinking and feeling that.
 It often requires effort and practice on the part of the learner, to build new habits of thinking and behaving.
 And it does make a difference – I’d seen that difference with clients – but the thing that was really always making the difference behind the scenes was…

 Natural psychology or how our system works.
 It is in fact how our system has always been working, but which “normal psychology” points us away from and masks.

 Until finding this understanding, I believed I was helping people in the best way possible by enabling them to get to the real root of what was holding them back.
 And there was definitely progress and improvement – I’d been a recipient of such improvements myself.
 But now I see that this understanding precedes any of that work and so sits beneath, around and before all of that.

-The foundational nature of this work makes it all-pervasive, reliable and sustainable.
+The foundational nature of this work makes it holistic, reliable and sustainable.

 So my business is still Wild Fig Solutions because the Wild Fig tree, with the deepest roots in the world, remains entirely – and even more – relevant.